A numerical approach to particle creation in accelerating toy models: Methodology

 where $q$, $a$ and $b$ control, respectively, the center, width and steepness of the envelope.
 More specifically, $b-a$ is the length of the regions where the bump function goes from 0 to 1.
 Therefore this difference controls how steep this passage is and when it tends to 0, the bump function gradually becomes a square window.
 The profile of this function is presented in Figure \ref{fig:FlatBumpFunction}.
 The time spacing in $u$ used to define the \textit{out} modes is the same as the one extracted from the signal at future null infinity.

-Before proceeding to the calculation of the Bogoliubov coefficients it is important to normalize our signal $\phi$ and the \textit{out} modes.
-This normalization is done by dividing our signal /\textit{out} mode by the square root of their respective KG products:
+{Formulas (\ref{Eq:BogoliubovCoefficientAnalysis}) require that} our signal $\phi_{\omega_0}$ and the \textit{out} modes {are properly normalized}.
+This is done by dividing our signal and the \textit{out} mode with {their respective KG norm}:

-These normalized quantities are the ones that should be used in the computation of the Bogoliubov coefficients in equation \eqref{Eq:BogoliubovCoefficientAnalysis}.
-Due to the invariance of the KG product, these can be computed at any hypersurface, be it at $\scri^-$, $\scri^+$ or at any Cauchy or hyperboloidal slice.
-Provided the whole signal is contained in the domain of integration, the value of the KG product will be the same (up to numerical errors).
-It is also for this reason that the same KG product is used as a normalization constant for both $\phi$ and its time derivative $\Pi$.
-Because the \textit{out} modes are localized and defined at future null infinity, their KG product is computed there.
-As for the $\phi$ signal, we can use the KG product computed at $\scri^+$ so long as the simulation is run for sufficient time to ensure the whole signal is fully covered.
-However, to avoid errors arising from numerics, we compute the KG product at $\scri^-$ using the initial signal.
-Therefore, the normalization is done computing~\eqref{Eq:Normalization} with the following KG products
+Because the KG product is invariant in time, the integrals in \eqref{Eq:BogoliubovCoefficientAnalysis} can be computed at any hypersurface {of the foliation}, like $\scri^-$ or $\scri^+$.
+The value of the KG product will be the same (up to numerical errors) provided the whole signal is contained in the domain of integration.
+Since the \textit{out} modes are defined and localized at future null infinity, their KG product is {naturally} computed there.
+As for the $\phi_{\omega_0}$ signal, we can compute the KG product at $\scri^+$ so long as the simulation is run for sufficient time to ensure the whole signal is fully covered.
+However, to avoid errors arising from numerics, it is more efficient to compute the KG product at $\scri^-$ directly, using the initial signal.
+In summary:

 When projecting the \textit{out} modes over the signal one must take into account the maximum frequency that can be resolved with the time spacing we are using.
 A reference for this threshold is given by the Nyquist frequency $f_N$, which depends on the sampling rate $f_S$